sjpierce/CHOPStudy/README.md

     - `Delete_nul_file.bat`: This is a Windows batch file that automates removing a nuisance file sometimes left over when rendering a Quarto or R Markdown script doesn’t work right.
+    - `Descriptive_Analysis.qmd`: This file runs some descriptive analyses we plant o use in our manuscript.
     - `Development_Tools.R`: This contains some examples of R commands I use interactively when working on the package.
     - `Example_Render_to_HTML.qmd`: This is just an example script that